Wonbin Hong

-Royal Noble Consort Won of the Pungsan Hong clan (27 May 1766 – 7 May 1779) was a concubine of King Jeongjo of Joseon.
+Wonbin Hong (22 June 1766 – 9 June 1779), or Concubine Won, (Note: The literal translation of bin (빈; 嬪) is "concubine".
+Combined with the honorific title won (원; 元), the full meaning is "Primary Concubine".) of the Pungsan Hong clan, also known as Lady Sukchang, was a consort of Jeongjo of Joseon and the younger sister of Hong Guk-yeong.

 Biography

 Early life

-Lady Hong was born into the Pungsan Hong clan, on May 27, 1766.
-She was the second child and only daughter of Hong Nak-chun and his wife, Lady Yi of the Ubong Yi clan.
-Through her father, Lady Hong is an 11th-degree great-niece of Lady Hyegyŏng (mother of King Jeongjo), as well as the 5th great-granddaughter of Hong Joo-won and Princess Jeongmyeong.
+Lady Hong was born into the Pungsan Hong clan, as the second child and only daughter of Hong Nak-chun and his wife, a lady from the Ubong Yi clan.
+Through her father, Lady Hong was a distant relative of Lady Hyegyŏng (mother of King Jeongjo), as well as a descendant of Hong Ju-won and Princess Jeongmyeong.

-Palace Life
+Palace life

-Lady Hong was chosen as a concubine to Jeongjo of Joseon when she was 12 years old, in June 1778.
-She entered the palace as Royal Noble Consort Won, alternatively known as Lady Sukchang.
-As a royal consort, it was said that she was treated like a formal consort in Chinese court, receiving morning greetings from the ministers and the physicians, and had posthumous titles conferred to her upon her death.
-Her older brother, Hong Guk-yeong, was a chief royal secretary who hoped to enhance his power through her marriage with Jeongjo.
+Lady Hong was chosen as a concubine for King Jeongjo when she was 11 years old, in June 1778.
+She was the first royal consort in Joseon's history to enter the palace with the senior first rank; her honorific title was won, meaning "primary".
+It is said that she was treated like a formal consort in the Chinese court, receiving morning greetings, and had posthumous honors conferred to her upon her death.
+Her elder brother, Hong Guk-yeong, was a chief royal secretary who hoped to enhance his power through her marriage with the king.

-However, she soon experienced a phantom pregnancy.
-Fearing a scandal, she attempted to cover it up, but failed.
-Out of grief, she died on May 7, 1779.
+However, she died suddenly the year after her appointment.